brcdev-minecraft/docs-brcdev-net/docs/shopgui/hidden-options.md

 ## Click Cooldown
 Using the `clickCooldown` option can change the time allowed between clicks in the GUI in milliseconds.

  <p class="error"><b>WARNING:</b> This setting is dangerous.
 This is used to prevent duplication bugs, and is set to 250ms to prevent this.
-Removing this cooldown can harm changes of duplication. </p>
+Removing this cooldown can harm chances of duplication. </p>

  This can be changed by inserting the following setting in the [`config.yml`](https://pastebin.com/KiM3PjU7):
  ```yaml